Sourabhf4/practice/README.md

 provider "aws" {
   region = "ap-south-1"
 }
-Step 5: Define Infrastructure Resources 📦
-Create the main configuration file (main.tf):

-Bash
+Save:

+Ctrl + O
+Enter
+Ctrl + X
+1️⃣4️⃣ Create main.tf

+Create:

 nano main.tf
-Define an S3 bucket resource (ensure the bucket name is globally unique):

-Terraform
+Add:

 resource "aws_s3_bucket" "demo" {
-  bucket = "sourabh-terraform-demo-123456789"
+  bucket = "sourabh-terraform-jenkins-demo-123456789"

-  tags = {
-    Name        = "Terraform Demo Bucket"
-    Environment = "Dev"
-    ManagedBy   = "Jenkins"
 }

+⚠️ S3 bucket names must be globally unique.

+If this name already exists, change it.

+Example:

+resource "aws_s3_bucket" "demo" {
+  bucket = "my-terraform-jenkins-demo-987654321"
 }
-Step 6: Test Terraform Manually 🛠️
+1️⃣5️⃣ Test Terraform Manually
-Before automating through Jenkins, manually verify the Terraform workflow:

-Initialize the directory to download provider plugins:

-Bash
+Go to the Terraform directory:

+cd ~/terraform-jenkins

+Initialize Terraform:

 terraform init
-Validate syntax and configuration integrity:

-Bash
+Validate the configuration:

 terraform validate
-Preview the changes:

-Bash
+Create a plan:

 terraform plan

+Expected result:

-Verify output displays: Plan: 1 to add, 0 to change, 0 to destroy.
+Plan: 1 to add, 0 to change, 0 to destroy.

+At this point:

+Terraform
+    │
+    ├── Configuration ✅
+    ├── AWS Provider   ✅
+    └── AWS Access     ✅
+1️⃣6️⃣ Optional: Test Terraform Apply Manually

+You can test the Terraform deployment before using Jenkins.

+Run:

+terraform apply

+Terraform will ask:

+Do you want to perform these actions?

+Type:

+yes

-Apply the configuration to create the resource:
+Terraform will create the S3 bucket.

-Bash
+Verify it in:

+AWS Console
+    ↓
+S3
+    ↓
+Buckets

+After testing, you can destroy the resource:

-terraform apply -auto-approve
+terraform destroy

+Type:

+yes

+This removes the test infrastructure.

-Step 7: Create a GitHub Repository 🐙
+1️⃣7️⃣ Create GitHub Repository 🐙

-Go to GitHub and create a new repository named terraform-jenkins.
+Go to GitHub and create a new repository:

-Keep the repository public or private, and leave it empty (without initializing README or .gitignore).
+terraform-jenkins

+You can keep it private or public.

+The repository will contain:

+terraform-jenkins/
+│
+├── provider.tf
+├── main.tf
+└── Jenkinsfile
+1️⃣8️⃣ Configure Git

+Go to the Terraform project:

+cd ~/terraform-jenkins

+Initialize Git:

+git init

+Add your GitHub repository:

+git remote add origin https://github.com/YOUR_USERNAME/terraform-jenkins.git

+Verify:

+git remote -v
+1️⃣9️⃣ Push Terraform Files to GitHub

+Add the files:

+git add .

+Commit:

+git commit -m "Add Terraform configuration"

+Set the main branch:

+git branch -M main

+Push:

+git push -u origin main

+Your Terraform files are now available on GitHub.

-Step 8: Create the Declarative Jenkinsfile 📄
+2️⃣0️⃣ Create the Jenkinsfile 🔧
-In your project directory (~/terraform-jenkins), create the pipeline script:

-Bash
+Create the Jenkinsfile:

 nano Jenkinsfile
-Paste the following Declarative Pipeline script:

-Groovy
+Add:

 pipeline {

     agent any

     stages {

         stage('Checkout') {
             steps {
                 checkout scm